-There are many types of banana available to the home gardener, many of which produce copious amounts of fruit.
-But did you know there are also various types of the ornamental red banana plant too, specifically grown for their attractive red foliage color?
+There are many types of banana plants available to the home gardener, many of which produce copious amounts of fruit.
+Did you know there are also various types of the ornamental red banana plant too, specifically grown for their attractive red foliage color?
 Read on to learn more about these interesting plants.

 What is a Red Banana Tree?

 Ornamental red banana trees can belong to either the Ensete or Musa genera.